-As winter winds down and we move into the warmer months, it’s natural to think about preemptively protecting or making necessary repairs to your metal roof with a rubber coating.
-The problem with the spring months, though, is unpredictable weather.
-The saying “April showers bring May flowers” is popular for a reason.
-Spring brings rain, and rain can cause corrosion on your metal roof.
-Still, it can be tricky to schedule a roof coating application in the months when a rain shower can pop up out of nowhere.
-That’s why Inland Coatings products are so trusted—they develop early water resistance, so the potential for wash-off in a quickly changing climate is essentially eliminated.
+As winter winds down and we move into the warmer months, it’s natural to think about preemptively protecting or repairing your metal roof with a rubber coating.
+But there’s a reason we have the saying, “April showers bring May flowers.”
+Spring brings rain, and rain can cause corrosion on your metal roof — not to mention making it tricky to schedule a roof coating application when the weather could change without warning.
+That’s why Inland Coatings SEBS products are so trusted.
+They develop early water resistance, so the potential for wash-off in a quickly changing climate is essentially eliminated.

 Inland Coatings and Early Water Resistance

 Seams, fasteners, and any penetrations were coated with Inland Coatings’ RC-2200 Rubber Seam Compound and RPM mesh.
-While the factory-painted finish was in generally good condition, there was great concern with a through-the-roof air handler that had been causing ongoing issues.
-A “cricket,” made of foam insulation, OSB, and vinyl tarps had been used as a temporary fix.
-We removed all of that and installed a permanent solution, which was covered by our product, to secure the seals.
-Lastly, two coats of RC-2000 completed the job just in time, before the skies opened up and it poured.
+But while the factory-painted finish was in generally good condition, there was great concern with a through-the-roof air handler that had been causing ongoing issues.
+A “cricket” made of foam insulation, OSB and vinyl tarps had been used as a temporary fix.
+We removed all of that and installed a permanent solution, which was covered by our product to secure the seals.
+RC-2000 completed the job just in time, before the skies opened up and it poured.

 Hail and Your Metal Roof

-Something else to remember when it comes to volatile spring (and summer) weather is hail.
-Not only can hail cosmetically harm a metal roof, it can also damage seams and damage the roof’s water-shedding capabilities.
-However, RC-2000 can help protect against hail damage, potentially saving you time and money dealing with insurance claims.
-Because it cures quickly, RC-2000 can be applied when the weather is less-than-predictable.
+Hail is something else to remember when it comes to volatile spring and summer weather.
+Not only can hail cosmetically harm a metal roof, it can also damage seams and reduce the roof’s water-shedding capabilities.
+RC-2000 can help protect against hail damage, potentially saving you time and money dealing with insurance claims.
+Because it cures quickly, RC-2000 can be applied when the weather is less than predictable.

 How Water Resistance is Achieved

-Our products are resistant to water, corrosion and extreme weather conditions thanks to their outstanding adhesion to properly prepared surfaces.
-This is possible because our products are solvent-based.
-Thermally stable, with an 87% solar reflectance, RC-2000 resists peeling and cracking that ultraviolet exposure and extreme weather can cause.
-Because it can be applied within a temperature range of 40°–110° F (4°–44° C), the window of time installation can take place is incredibly flexible.
+Our products are resistant to water, corrosion and extreme weather conditions, thanks to their outstanding adhesion to properly prepared surfaces.
+RC-2000 is thermally stable, offering 87% solar reflectance to resist the peeling and cracking that ultraviolet exposure and extreme weather can cause.
+Because it can be applied within a temperature range of 40°–110° F (4.4°–43.3°C), the window of time when installation can take place is incredibly flexible.

 Don’t Let Bad Weather Stop You from Coating Your Metal Roof